verilog-meetup/verilog-hackathon-education-kit-manual/appendix_b.md

 The pictures above are created by Yuri Panchul for the article in [aireport.ru/ai_hardware](https://aireport.ru/ai_hardware).

+---

-*To put in the main text*
+**To put in the main text**

 RTL design is the central methodology to design a digital part of a chip, but this is only a part of a much larger team effort.
-We are not going to describe in this manual other parts, such as the art of functional verification or the dark magic of the physical design, but you can get a brief overview in -Appendix B. The role of RTL design in the whole chip project in an electronic company-.
+We are not going to describe in this manual other parts, such as the art of functional verification or the dark magic of the physical design, but you can get a brief overview in *Appendix B. The role of RTL design in the whole chip project in an electronic company*.

 RTL engineer together with a physical design engineer use the following flow, called RTL-to-GDSII flow: